 Method 3: Resend This Message

-While this does sound a perfect solution, note that this won’t add a header to the message text which you would get when you are replying or forwarding a message.
-Also, don’t forget to remove the original From address and add it to the list of To, CC or BCC addresses.
+While this does sound like a perfect solution, note that this won’t add a header to the message text which you would get when you are replying or forwarding a message.
+Also, don’t forget to remove the original From address and add it to the list of To, Cc or Bcc addresses.

 Method 4: Reply/Forward with original message attached